RRFB Industry Updates & FHWA Approvals

 UPDATE: January 29, 2018

-FHWA has issued an update regarding current RRFB projects.
+FHWA issued an update regarding current RRFB projects.
 Agencies that had previously requested and received approval from FHWA can complete projects that have documentation of RRFBs with procurements issued and/or construction plans underway prior to the December 21, 2017, notice.
 See Q3 on the MUTCD FAQ page for more details.

 FHWA returns rectangular rapid flashing beacons to approved product list following patent cancellation.
 See the Memorandum: Interim Approval 21 – Rectangular Rapid-Flashing Beacons at Crosswalks (IA-21).